Recovering Food Narratives – Stories from Western Avadh

 The ‘Recovering Food Narratives’ repository draws from a research study on food, farming and nutrition conducted by academics from IIT-Delhi in partnership with activists and farmer-labourers from Sangtin, a local collective.
 From these findings, a portal was conceptualised and developed in partnership with IIIT-Bangalore and Design Beku.

 The field research team conducted a multi-season food consumption survey of 102 families (selected to represent caste and class heterogeneity) in 2 villages to gain insights into current diets.
 Further, we conducted 27 focus group discussions, mainly with elderly villagers in 24 villages across the region (see map), along with oral history interviews with some of the respondents.
-We also interviewed over 60 farmers, traders, processors, retailers, government officials, academics and local leaders to understand the history of various food commodities that were part of local, regional and national supply chains.
+We also interviewed over 100 farmers, traders, processors, retailers, government officials, academics and local leaders to understand the history of various food commodities that were part of local, regional and national supply chains.
 This information was triangulated using historical accounts of the region (going back to the pre-colonial period), district-level agricultural data and secondary material on food and farming.

 We found that as cropping patterns changed, freely available foods were lost or became commodified, and thus diets were transformed.
 Government policies and interventions not only expanded monocropping of Green Revolution crops, they also facilitated the conversion of ‘wastelands’, wetlands and other diverse commons into cultivated monocropped fields.
 The penetration of packaged foods along with people's perceptions of certain foods as ‘cultured’ and modern also drove the change (e.g. wheat replaced millets, white sugar replaced jaggery, biscuits and chips replaced home-made millet snacks).

 Past diets were diverse and rich in macronutrients and micronutrients such as protein (dairy products, pulses, meat and fish) and iron (greens, oilseeds, meat).
-However, current diets mainly comprise of processed carbohydrates and are severely deficient in protein, micronutrients and fibre.
+However, current diets mainly consist of processed carbohydrates and are severely deficient in protein, micronutrients and fibre.
 This dietary transition has had serious negative consequences.
 During our consumption survey, the respondents were weighed and underwent a blood test.
 High levels of anaemia and low BMI were recorded for both men and women.
 The low weight of young women and men were of particular concern.

 We also found that while hunger existed in the past, it was shaped by caste, class and social position.
 Not everyone was hungry.
 Marginalised groups suffered from seasonal deprivation because they lacked access to resources, especially fertile land, which was unevenly distributed.
 These inequities date back to the colonial period, when the British gave the landlords unprecedented rights, and pushed various communities into agriculture while demeaning hunting and pastoral lifestyles.
 Gender was, and continues to be, a major factor in dietary deprivation, with women not only suffering from lower access to food, but also self-regulating their consumption, especially of meat.